TutorialsLast Updated Aug 5, 20247 min read

 To set up an automated testing pipeline for your API tests, you will need to create an environment in Postman.
 Setting up the scope of the environment will help you avoid variables clashing globally or with other environments.

 Open Postman desktop and select Environments from the left menu bar.
-Your enviroments will be displayed here if you have any, otherwise, you will have a link to create a new one.
+Your environments will be displayed here if you have any.
+Otherwise, you will have a link to create a new one.
 Click Create Environment or use the plus icon.

 Create environment - Postman

-Note: Your Postman UI may look slightly different than the screenshots in this tutorial, but the tools you need will available.
+Note: Your Postman UI may look slightly different than the screenshots in this tutorial, but the tools you need will still be available.

 Next, enter a name for the environment.
 Enter the environment variable, api_url.
-Fill in the API base URL with https://adonis-app-919a44fbb6b1.herokuapp.com (without a trailing slash).
+Fill in the API base URL with https://reqres.in/api (without a trailing slash).
 The value in INITIAL VALUE is duplicated in CURRENT VALUE.
-Keep them indentical for this tutorial.
+Keep them identical for this tutorial.

 Click Save to add the new environment.
 Select the new environment from the dropdown at the top right of the interface.